sinan-ozel/agents-on-langchain/README.md

    should be at most one line of code.
 3. Agents are minimal building blocks: one prompt per agent, one vector store per agent, one model per agent.

+# Deployment
+The mode of deployment is as follows:
+Make sure that there is a model and an API, based on the `BaseModel`in LangChain.
+Put all agents in the same piece of code.
+Run this code on a loop - the loop can also be an "orchestrator" agent.

+Note that you can also host the model on the same pod / instance / computer as the agents.
+This is how I (the author) tested it.

 # Development